Food Storage Peanuts Cocoa Peanut Butter Ramen Chocolate

 • How to store: Simply keep Ramen noodles in its original packaging in a dry place.

-• Shelf Life: Ramen will last a couple years even though it’s not the most nutritious.
+• Shelf Life: Ramen will last a couple of years, even though it’s not the most nutritious.

 Freeze-Dried Fruits and Vegetables

-• How to store: If you buy freeze-dried food from reputable companies like Thrive Life, you can be assured it is processed correctly and you can store the cans in a cool dry location.
+• How to store: If you buy freeze-dried food from reputable companies like Thrive Life, you can be assured it is processed correctly and you can store the cans in a cool, dry location.
+You can count on these foods holding their nutritional value over long periods, along with maintaining quality flavor.

-• Shelf Life: If properly stored, freeze-dried foods can last 15 to 30 years.
+• Shelf Life: Freeze-dried foods can last 15 to 30 years.

 Dehydrated Potato Chunks